monome/grid-studies-arduino/index.md

 By design the monome grid does nothing on it's own.
 You the user assign it purpose and meaning: instrument, experiment, tool, toy... choose your own adventure.
 This grid is *intended* to be reimagined.
 Here we set forth to impart some introductory knowledge: potential energy for radical creative freedom.

 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-It's intended for anyone making interactive projects.
+It is intended for anyone making interactive projects.

 We'll be using the Ardunio's USB Host capabilities to run grid code without a computer, with easy access to physical hardware: sensors, motors, other actuators, wireless bits, everything.

 ## Prerequisites

-If you're very new to Arduino, it will be very beneficial to work through the 'getting started' section at Arduino.cc: [arduino.cc/en/Guide/HomePage](http://arduino.cc/en/Guide/HomePage)
+If you're very new to Arduino, it will be very beneficial to work through the 'Getting Started' section at Arduino.cc: [arduino.cc/en/Guide/HomePage](http://arduino.cc/en/Guide/HomePage)

 Be sure you have Arduino version 1.6.0 or later. **It is required.**